rickgennis/managebackups/src/managebackups.1.md

 # PROFILE CONFIG FILES
 Profile configuration files are managed by **managebackups** though they can be edited by hand if that's easier than lengthy commandline arguments.
 Each profile equates to a .conf file under /etc/managebackups.
 Commandline arguments are automatically persisted to a configuration file when both a profile name (**--profile**) and **-save** are specified.
 Comments (#) are supported.

-# PERMISSIONS
-Aside from access to read the files being backed up (on a remote server or locally) **managebackups** requires local write access for multiple tasks:

-- writing to the log file (default /var/log/managebackups.log)
-- writing its cache files (default /var/managebackups/caches)
-- creating the local backup in the configured directory
-- setting owners/groups/perms on faub-style backup files

-The first three of these can be achieved by moving the log/cache/backup files into a directory that **managebackups** has write access to.
-Alternatively, **managebackups** can be made suid or sgid (see **--install** and **--installsuid**).
-The fourth permission issue has no workaround.
-If you wish to use faub-style backups **managebackups** needs to run as root either via **--installsuid**, sudo or via the root user.
-Without root access faub-style backups can be created but all files will have the same owner.

 # FAUB-STYLE BACKUPS
 Faub-style backups require **managebackups** to be installed on both the backup server and the server being backed up.
 In most cases, both invocations will need to be run as root in order to replicate the file owners/groups/perms from one machine to the other.
 On the server side (the machine doing the backing up) the configuration will require: